-When you provide a MapLoader implementation and request an entry (IMap.get()) that does not exist in memory, MapLoader's 'load or loadAll methods will load that entry from the data store.
+When you provide a MapLoader implementation and request an entry (IMap.get()) that does not exist in memory, MapLoader's load method will load that entry from the data store.
 This loaded entry is placed into the map and will stay there until it is removed or evicted.